 - Build the PKG file using the productbuild command

-- Provide the device login password and wait a few seconds for the build to finish
+- Provide the device login password and wait for a few seconds for the build to finish.

 - The PKG file gets created at the desired location.

-The two arguments specify the location of the already installed .app file (path_to_installedapp/macapp.app) and the location of the newly generated PKG file (path_to_savedpackage/packagename.pkg), respectively.
+The two arguments specify the location of the installed .app file (path_to_installedapp/macapp.app) and the location to create the PKG file (path_to_savedpackage/packagename.pkg), respectively.

 To distribute the created PKG files, check out Distribute macOS Enterprise App using Hexnode.

-That’s all!
-The process is quite easy for most applications.
-The only red flag here is that not all apps are created equal, so it may affect the time required for the PKG build.
+The only red flag here is that not all apps are created similarly, which may affect the time required for the PKG build.